 Malicious actors have no shortage of techniques for targeting unsuspecting cryptocurrency users.
 To avoid the most common scams, you need to remain constantly vigilant and avoid engaging in any risky activities.
 As a general rule of thumb, remember that if an investment sounds too good to be true, it probably is.

-Want to start crypto trading but not sure how?
-The easiest way to start your crypto trading journey is with an online exchange like Coinstash.
-With low fees, low spreads and a feature-packed app, Coinstash makes it simple and safe to buy, sell and hold crypto in Australia.
+Starting your crypto trading journey can be simple with an online exchange like Coinstash.
+Coinstash offers low fees, low spreads, a feature-packed app, and a secure platform for buying, selling, and holding crypto in Australia.

 Trusted by over 25,000+ Aussie investors everyday.
 Join our growing community now.